 If you wish to receive more information on this subject, you should talk to Expo Display Service.
-As stand builder, we can supply a lot of information on the various types of stands and which ones are relevant to your brand.
-Below we have listed the various stand types and lay-outs for you:
+As stand builders, we can supply a lot of information on the various types of stands and which ones are relevant to your brand.
+Below we have listed the various stand types and layouts for you:

 The various stand types and layouts headstand

 A headstand is generally to be found at the head of a row and results from the combination of two corner stands.
 It has three open sides and a rear wall.
 It often attracts a high degree of attention and offers lots of design freedom.
 The limited amount of wall space might be a disadvantage.
 As the stand’s surface is usually variable, you don’t necessarily have a lot of meters of space to work with, as compared to a peninsula stand.

 Out of all the different types of stands, the most common stand is a row stand.
 Row stands are adjoined on three sides by neighboring stands.
 The stand front faces the hall aisle.
 It is also called a wall stand.

 Many organizers put this ‘standard’ stand at the exhibitor’s disposal.
 You can easily furnish this stand with roll-up banners and other accessories like a loose wall, floor covering and a seat.
 An economical and effective solution, especially if you don’t participate in exhibitions regularly.